everydayhero/us-onboarding-prototpe/README.md

 # NFP US onboarding prototpe

-A simple prototype for the NFP onboarding process in the United States.
+A simple prototype for the NFP onboarding process in the United States. **View the prototype here:** https://everydayhero.github.io/us-onboarding-prototype/

 ---